digidem/react-mapfilter/README.md

 While there are some work-arounds that would help us get the map up and running, offline map tile support is on our roadmap, so we might as well wait for that.

-Protip: you can develop for the chrome app using `gulp live-chrome`

 User Requirements
 --------------------------